It’s easy to feel like you have too many clothes when your closet is overflowing and you can’t find anything to wear.

 If your wardrobe is so full that you can’t see what you have or if clothes fall off the hangers each time you open a door or drawer, then chances are you have too many clothes.

-Not only will it be harder to find something, but clothes get damaged and stretched more quickly when they’re crammed into a small space for a long period of time.
+All these extra clothes are taking up valuable space and, not only will it be harder to find something, but clothes can get damaged and stretched more quickly when they’re crammed into a small space for a long period of time.

 You never wear the same thing to an event